-Data was provided by one of Gibraltar's two principle bus companies which allowed for the estimation of fuel consumption directly from this vehicle type.
-2015 data for the other of these companies is available and total fuel consumption from this company is not assumed to have changed.
-In this case, the company could only provide data on annual fuel costs and so assumptions were made on the price paid for fuel to estimate fuel consumption.
+Data was provided by Gibraltar's two principle bus companies which allowed for the estimation of fuel consumption directly from this vehicle type.
+For one of these companies, only 2015 and 2018 data is available, between these two years, a linear interpolation has been applied.
+In the case of 2015, the company could only provide data on annual fuel costs and so assumptions were made on the price paid for fuel to estimate fuel consumption.
 In addition, CO2 emissions from urea consumption in Euro 6 buses was included in the inventory for the first time.

 In the absence of vehicle activity data (e.g. mileage by mode) to assign fuels to vehicle classes, vehicle fleet data were used to calculate activity data (vkm travelled) by category.
-Forecourt survey data was processed and normalised to give a frequency of vehicle type (shown in Table 4-7) and, therefore, a fuel-use split.
+Vehicle licensing data was processed and normalised to give a frequency of vehicle type (shown in Table 4-7) and, therefore, a fuel-use split.
 These fuel-use splits were then applied to total fuel use by type (as above), to give fuel use in kt by vehicle type - Gibraltarian and non-Gibraltarian.